PETER-UWP/PETER/README.md

 * Cody Kundinger			kundingerc@uwplatt.edu
 * Marshall Scholz (Teslafly)

---- would all members please add their name and emailto the list so that they are listed in the repository ---
+--- would all members please add their name and email to the list so that they are listed in the repository ---